lionel-panhaleux/ror/README.md

 #### 1.07.31 SENATORS
 There are two types of Senator cards: [Family cards](#107311-family-senators), which are Forum cards, and [Statesmen](#107312-statesmen-senators), which are Faction cards.
 The number after the “MIL” on the right of the card is the Senator’s Military rating, representing his ability as a Commander (general and admiral).
 The number after the “ORA” is the Oratory rating, representing his political skills and voting power.
 The number after the “LOY” is his [Loyalty](#107411-loyalty) rating, measuring the degree of allegiance the Senator feels towards the Faction controlling him.
 The number in the bottom center of the card is his Influence and serves as a fluctuating gauge of his prestige.
 This rating can be increased during the Game by his public service or reduced by his misdeeds.
 This number is always positive; a Senator can never have less than 0 Influence.
 The small number in the upper center of the card is the Senator ID Number, which corresponds to a like-numbered Mortality Chit.
 Senator cards also contain designated areas to record the Senator’s Popularity and Knight markers.
 If a Senator’s Popularity is negative, it is recorded with a black Number marker.
 Popularity may not go above 9 or below -9.
 ##### 1.07.311 FAMILY SENATORS
 Family cards are Senator cards with black text and a marble background that represent leading families in the Senate.
 Having a particular Family card means a player has in his Faction the leading member of that family.
-Should that Senator die, his place is taken by the next leading member of that family who, if not a Faction Leader, leaves the current Faction and goes to the bottom of the Curia.
+Should that Senator die, his place is taken by the next leading member of that family, who leaves the current Faction and goes to the bottom of the Curia.
 Family cards with an ID# in brackets “[ ]” include a related prominent Statesman that may appear during play.
 ##### 1.07.312 STATESMEN SENATORS
 Senator cards with an alpha-numeric ID, red text and a marble background represent outstanding individual Statesmen with special capabilities.
 A player may not add his Statesman card to his Faction if any of the following conditions exists: